 Verlyn has been living with Type 1 Diabetes for some 39 years.
 In the spring of 2015, he had 2 Islet Cell Transplants at the University of Alberta Hospital and then had a 3rd one in early 2017.
 He and his family are very grateful for the very significant improvement this has made to his health.

-Verlyn is a member of the Diabetes Canada Board’s Fund Development Committee.
+Verlyn is a member of the Diabetes Canada Board’s Governance & Nominations Committee.

 Toronto, ON – Term of Office: 2021-2024

-His expertise is in cell and molecular biology with a focus on the use of robotic technology to identify the genetic program that governs the growth of adult human insulin-producing beta cells.
-The goal of his work is to identify strategies to help promote replication of beta cells in order to treat insulin deficiency disease (Types 1 and 2 diabetes).
+His expertise is in cell and molecular biology with a focus on the use of robotic technology to identify the genetic program that governs the growth and function of adult human insulin-producing beta cells.
+The goal of his work is to identify strategies to help promote replication and improved function of beta cells to treat both Types 1 and 2 diabetes.

-He is a founding member of the Canadian Islet Research and Training Network (CIRTN), and is a co-coordinator of the first national graduate course in Islet Biology hosted by UToronto.
-He has been a professional volunteer at Diabetes Canada since 2007, a former Chair of the DC Islet and Immunology Panel, and currently serves as Co-Chair of the DC National Research Council and a member of the Board’s Mission Committee.
+He is a founding member of the Canadian Islet Research and Training Network (CIRTN) and co-coordinator of the first national graduate course in Islet Biology hosted by UToronto.
+He has been a professional volunteer at Diabetes Canada since 2007, a former Chair of the DC Islet and Immunology Panel, and currently serves as Co-Chair of the DC National Research Council and as a member of the Board’s Mission Committee.

 Toronto, ON – Term of Office: 2021-2024